HAWAI‘I WILDFIRE RECOVERY and RESILIENCE RESOURCE GUIDE

 🗣️ Services available in multiple languages.

-State of Hawaii Department of Health – https://health.hawaii.gov/mauiwildfires/
+State of Hawaii, Department of Human Services, PATCHhttps://humanservices.hawaii.gov/blog/list-of-child-care-options-for-maui-families-affected-by-the-recent-fires/

 Hawai‘i State Department of Education – Fliers to with information on how to enroll your keiki in school.